brainwt/Space-Mixed/README.md

 # BE-mixed
-the degree of mixing of building space uses
+quantification of the degree of mixed building space uses